misraishan/ChalkIt/README.md

 ## Deployment

 For the MySQL side (authentication, folders, sessions, etc), we're using [Planetscale](https://planetscale.com) for the database.
-[Upstash](https://upstash.com) is used for quick document store from [TipTap](https://tiptap.dev).
+[Upstash](https://upstash.com) is used for quick document store from [Milkdown](https://milkdown.dev).
+Milkdown is based on Prosemirror to allow for collaborative editing and extensible markup.

 The NextJS website will be deployed through [Vercel](https://vercel.com), at the domain https://chalkit.io.
+It is currently in beta at https://beta.chalkit.io.